Welcome to Typography!

 A medium level of proficiency in Adobe Photoshop, Illustrator and XD or Figma is also desired.

 For students who haven’t used the program before, are coming to us from another discipline and/or have not used InDesign for detailed typographic projects like book, magazine or newspaper layouts, then self-directed learning in Indesign is crucial before the start of the course.
 Here is a suggested list of courses from Linkedin Learning if you think you will need to pick up software skills.
-Undertaking these courses (or courses from other providers) is completely optional, and not a requirement to start the MA.
+Undertaking these courses (or courses from other providers) is optional, and not a requirement to start the MA.

 Adobe InDesign